||Do residential placement facilities hold both violent juvenile offenders with nonviolent offenders?

 [ CSV file ]

-- Nearly three-quarters (70%) of facilities held a mix of juveniles in residential placement for violent offenses (murder, violent sex offenses, robbery, and aggravated assault) and juveniles in residential placement for other (nonviolent) offenses.
+- More than two-thirds (69%) of facilities held a mix of juveniles in residential placement for violent offenses (murder, violent sex offenses, robbery, and aggravated assault) and juveniles in residential placement for other (nonviolent) offenses.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home